 Another treat sent to me by D & S Ranches was their beautiful Almond Meal -(Fresh-milled and unblanched).
 I plan to put this in the food processor and make my own Almond Butter!!!

 Be very careful when buying almond flour.
 Most are not made with raw nuts, are also blanched to remove the skins, but also processed to remove the oils, which is what gives them the dry "flour" consistency.
-You can't really get a true "flour" from almonds.
-Meal is probably the best you can get without destroying the valuable nutrients.
+You can't really buy a true "flour" from almonds unless you dehydrate almond pulp leftover from making your own almond milk, and this grinds into a beautiful flour consistency!
+Meal is probably the best you can buy without destroying the valuable nutrients.
 Also, once any nut is ground, it is susceptible to rancidity...which is why it's usually prepared and packaged with shelf-life in mind.
 D & S Almond Meal is vacuum packed FRESH from recently harvested almonds, and should be immediately stored in the refrigerator or freezer.

 I've tried to make my own almond butter in the food processor, from unpasteurized almonds, and it comes out yummy, but it takes a long time, and by the time the almonds break down to release the oils, my food processor (Kitchen Aid) is piping hot.
 I'm not comfortable straining the motor so much, not to mention how hot the almond butter gets.

 I added 2 cups of D & S Ranches Almond Meal to food processor and within 10 minutes had a yummy almond butter.
 My machine motor was not hot at all.
 This is a real time saver for me and it was a much neater process.